 9. Privacy: Ensure bedrooms and bathrooms are private without see-through glazed doors and with door locks

 10. Essentials: Make sure your guests have everything they need including plenty of fluffy towels, toilet paper, soap, quality toiletries and additional items such as milk, condiments, washing up liquid, etc

 You should also flag up potential issues such as steep stairs.
 Not everyone is able-bodied, and it is better to let guests know exactly what they are in for.
 There should be no surprises unless they are nice ones!

 Luxury Holiday Home Rental Check List For Guests

-When you arrive at the accommodation have a good look around the space.
-Check that the bed is comfortable, the bedding is ironed and descent quality.
+When you arrive at the accommodation, have a good look around the space.
+Check that the bed is comfortable, the bedding is of decent quality.
 Make sure the W-Fi works.
 Ask about security and keys to the property.
 Use the checklist above and review the listing photographs to make sure they are a true reflection of the place.
 If you have any concerns raise them with the host immediately.
 It’s a good idea to read the terms and conditions of the website you booked through along with the grievance procedure before you arrive.
-I hope you have a wonderful stay wherever you end up!
+I hope you have an enjoyable stay wherever you end up!

 Savoy Bed Linen Collection from The White Company

 If you do want to stay somewhere amazing, you can try The Plum Guide.
 They send out critics to view the properties in advance.
 Unfortunately, they don’t cover Amsterdam yet; otherwise, I would have booked via them.
 They do feature cities such as London, New York and more so take a look at The Plum Guide Website for more information.